axeltlarsson/listan/README.md

 * `sbt test` for running the tests
 * `sbt run` for running in dev mode
-* `sbt testProd` for running the app locally in production mode (application.prod.conf will be used as configuration file)
+* `sbt testProd` for running the app locally in production mode (application.prod.conf will be used as configuration file), however do not forget to export the required ENV variables `DB_PASSWORD` and `CRYPTO_SECRET`.

 Architecture